While wrestling may not be as prevalent in gaming as it was in previous generations, the best wrestling games prove there’s still room for innovation.

 Next up is Circle of Sumo, a free-to-play sumo wrestling game with online multiplayer and competitive leaderboards.

-In it, you take on the role of a Sumotori sumo wrestler and enter an assortment of crazy arenas to face off against opponents in physics-driven feats of strength.
+In it, you take on the role of a Sumotori wrestler and enter crazy arenas to face off against opponents in physics-driven feats of strength.

 Each match sees you competing with up to 3 players to be the last one standing, with five rounds determining the champion.